adrita78/Thesis/README.md

    - Documentation file providing information about the project.

 5. **augmentations.py:**
-   - Code for data augmentations for the PDB files of proteins.
+   - Code for performing data augmentations for the 3D strctures of proteins.

 6. **contrastive_loss.py:**
    - Implementation of the contrastive loss function.